MRegterschot/docker-trackmania-go/README.md

   UserData:
 ```

 In both cases, the server will launch and be bound to port 2350 TCP & UDP.
-Port 5000 (XMLRPC) & 9000 (Prometheus metrics) won't usually be forwarded to the host, because apps who need it (e.g. server controllers) are supposed to run in the same stack.
+Port 3300 (Filemanager), 5000 (XMLRPC) and 9000 (Prometheus metrics) won't usually be forwarded to the host, because apps who need it (e.g. server controllers) are supposed to run in the same stack.
 You need to provide server credentials you can register [here](https://players.trackmania.com/server/dedicated), and put the login into the `TM_MASTERSERVER_LOGIN` variable, and the password into the `TM_MASTERSERVER_PASSWORD` variable.
 The server only needs one volume to store your user data (e.g. maps, configs), which is mounted to /server/UserData.
 You can also use bind mounts.